 This is a goal for all students.
 We encourage them to do as much as they can while they are at school.

-We work on these goals day by day to help the student succeed at their goals.
+We work on these goals day by day to help our students succeed at their goals.
 If you have questions or concerns regarding specialized education for your child, please do not hesitate to contact firstname.lastname@example.org

 If your child has a fever, he/she may return to school 24 hours after being fever free without medication.
 If your child vomits, he/she may return to school 24 hours later.